monal605/Urban_Space_Planner/README.md

-Alright, you want something **in between**: not as long as the first rewrite, but more detailed than the short version.
-Here's a balanced version:

----

 # Urban Space Planner

 **Urban Space Planner** is a web-based platform that helps visualize, analyze, and recommend optimal green spaces for urban areas.
 Using geospatial data and clustering algorithms, it enables urban planners, researchers, and citizens to make data-driven decisions for sustainable city development.